Chnapy/timeflies/docs/gameplay/game-mechanics/cycle.md

 Each battle follows a game loop with each character playing after the other: they play **turns**.

-There is characters turns, but also **global turns**.
-A global turn contains all the characters turns.
+There is characters turns, but also **rounds**.
+A round contains all the characters turns.
-When all these characters turns end, the global turn ends too and another one starts.
+When all these characters turns end, the round ends too and another one starts.

 Imagine a battle with two characters: *Tomato* and *Ketchup*.

 This gives us that:
-1. First global turn
+1. First round
     1. Tomato turn
     2. Ketchup turn
-2. Second global turn
+2. Second round
     1. Tomato turn
     2. Ketchup turn
 3. etc